JuliaDynamics/NetworkDynamics.jl/docs/src/callbacks.md

 ## Component-based Callback functions
-In practice, events often act locally, meaning they only depend and act on a specific component or type of component. `NetworkDynamics.jl` provides a way of defining those callbacks on a component level and automaticially combine them into performant [`VectorContinuousCallback`](@extref SciMLBase.VectorContinuousCallback) and [`DiscreteCallback`](@extref SciMLBase.DiscreteCallback) for the whole network.
+In practice, events often act locally, meaning they only depend and act on a specific component or type of component. `NetworkDynamics.jl` provides a way of defining those callbacks on a component level and automatically combine them into performant [`VectorContinuousCallback`](@extref SciMLBase.VectorContinuousCallback) and [`DiscreteCallback`](@extref SciMLBase.DiscreteCallback) for the whole network.

 The main entry points are the types [`ContinousComponentCallback`](@ref),